aws-samples/sample-recording-video-streams-to-amazon-s3-using-amazon-kinesis-video-streams/README.md

 ## Troubleshooting

 If stack creation fails, check the "Events" tab in the CloudFormation console for error messages that can help diagnose the issue.

+## Solution Walkthrough
+Head back to the [Recording mobile video to Amazon S3 using Amazon Kinesis Video Streams](https://aws.amazon.com/media) AWS blog for walkthrough of the solution, future considerations and clean up.

 ## Security